Daybook Data Processing Addendum (DPA)

 9.1.
 Information requests.
 On reasonable written request, Daybook will provide Customer with the information reasonably necessary to demonstrate compliance with this DPA, including:

 9.2.
 Audit right.
-Customer may, on no less than thirty (30) days’ prior written notice and no more than once in any twelve (12) month period (save where an audit is triggered by a confirmed Security Compromise or a written instruction from the Information Regulator), conduct an audit of Daybook’s compliance with this DPA.
+Customer may, on no less than thirty (30) days’ prior written notice and no more than once in any twelve (12) month period (save where an audit is triggered by a confirmed Personal Data Breach / Security Compromise or a written instruction from a Supervisory Authority - the ICO or the Information Regulator), conduct an audit of Daybook’s compliance with this DPA, in line with UK GDPR Article 28(3)(h).
 Audits will:

-• 9.2.1. be conducted during ordinary South African business hours;
+- 9.2.1. be conducted during ordinary business hours in Daybook’s place of business;

 9.3.
 Daybook may satisfy an audit request through written responses, evidence packs, and independent attestations (such as SOC 2 reports of Sub-operators), where reasonably available.

 10.1.
-Daybook will notify Customer of a Security Compromise affecting Customer Data without undue delay, and in any event no later than forty-eight (48) hours after becoming aware of the compromise.
+As processor / Operator, Daybook will notify Customer of a Personal Data Breach / Security Compromise affecting Customer Data without undue delay after becoming aware of it (UK GDPR Article 33(2)), and in any event no later than forty-eight (48) hours after becoming aware.

 10.2.
 The notice will, to the extent then known and to the extent it can be lawfully shared, include: